Nicola Piovani

-Biography
+Life and career

 After high school, Piovani enrolled at the Sapienza University of Rome, receiving his degree in piano from the Verdi Conservatory in Milan in 1967, and later studied orchestration under the Greek composer Manos Hadjidakis.

 In 1971 and 1973 collaborated for the music of two albums of the songwriter Fabrizio De André: Storia di un impiegato and Non al denaro non all'amore né al cielo.
 In 2008, after De André departure, Piovani wrote the music for the film Amore che vieni, amore che vai, inspired by a novel of De André himself, Un destino ridicolo.

 Among his more popular works is the score for the Federico Fellini film Intervista, his second of three collaborations with the famous director, the others being Ginger e Fred (Ginger and Fred in English) and La voce della luna (The Voice of the Moon).
 Years later, he composed a ballet titled Balletto Fellini.

 In 2000, his Academy Award-winning score for Life Is Beautiful (La Vita è bella) was further nominated for a Grammy Award in the "Best Instrumental Composition Written for a Motion Picture, Television or Other Visual Media" category, losing to Randy Newman.
 In 2005, he was a member of the jury at the 27th Moscow International Film Festival.
-In light of his recent work with French directors, notably Danièle Thompson, Philippe Lioret, and Éric-Emmanuel Schmitt, the French Minister of Culture gave him the title of Chevalier (Knight) of the Ordre des Arts et des Lettres on 21 May 2008 at the Cannes Film Festival.
+In light of his work with French directors, notably Danièle Thompson, Philippe Lioret, and Éric-Emmanuel Schmitt, the French Minister of Culture gave him the title of Chevalier (Knight) of the Ordre des Arts et des Lettres on 21 May 2008 at the Cannes Film Festival.

 To date, Piovani has over 130 film scores to his credit, including films such as Slap the Monster on Page One (1972), The Perfume of the Lady in Black (1974), Flavia the Heretic (1974), Le Orme (1975), A Leap in the Dark (1980) The Night of the Shooting Stars (1982), and Kaos (1984).
 However, he is reported to believe that "Too many film scores make a composer a hack, but in the theatre music is above all craftsmanship".
 Accordingly, he continues to work in musical theatre, and also composes concert and chamber music.
+In 2024, Piovani composed the score for Loris Lai's debut feature film, How Kids Roll.

-Piovani also composed the first opera Amorosa presenza on a libretto by Aisha Cerami and Nicola Piovani, based on the novel by Vincenzo Cerami and is performed at the Teatro Verdi in Trieste in January 2022.
+Piovani also composed the first opera Amorosa presenza on a libretto by Aisha Cerami and Piovani, based on the novel by Vincenzo Cerami and is performed at the Teatro Verdi in Trieste in January 2022.
+His second opera, Il labirinto di Creta, premiered at the Teatro Petruzzelli in Bari in May 2024.

+Piovani was the President of the Jury at the Sanremo Music Festival 2013.

+In 2019 he received the "Leonardo The Immortal Light" Prize from the International Committee Leonardo da Vinci for his contributions to music.
+The award was presented by the Embassy of Italy in Bucharest during the concert “L’Italia nell’energia della Musica”.

+In 2022, he was appointed artistic director of the Gigi Proietti Globe Theatre in Rome.

 In 2023, he was awarded the Lifetime Achievement Award from the World Soundtrack Academy.

-In 2024, Piovani composed the score for Loris Lai's debut feature film, How Kids Roll.